 Letting a stranger into your car or getting into a car with a stranger is bound to make some people uneasy.
 However, there are more and more ways to reduce the “risk” involved with carpooling websites that have features like a driver and passenger rating system, “ladies-only” rides, mobile and email verification.

 If you’re using other methods to carpool, such as through Facebook Groups or notice boards, try to organise with carpooling with multiple people, rather than just one passenger.
 It’s safer to travel in groups.

 How to start carpooling in New Zealand

 Ok, carpooling sounds great but how do you get started?!
 Well, there are a few ways to start carpooling in New Zealand:

-- Easy As Carpooling – It’s a website we’ve mentioned already, but this is THE place for carpooling in New Zealand.
+- Easy As Carpooling – [UPDATE: this website is no longer available].
+It’s a website we’ve mentioned already, but this is THE place for carpooling in New Zealand.
 The website allows you to “Offer a Ride” or “Find a Ride” by browsing listed ride shares.
 There are both commutes and long journeys listed.

 - Facebook Groups – There are Facebook Groups for most towns in New Zealand, which is a good place to post your ride share for commutes or short trips.
 For longer trips, try the Backpacking New Zealand Facebook Groups.

 - Ask people – Crazy isn’t it?
 But ask your work mates, friends at the gym, your housemates, or any place where you meet people regularly to carpool together!